babel/website/docs/faq.md

 ## Why isn't a certain babel-x package updated?

+We currently use [Lerna's fixed versioning](https://github.com/lerna/lerna#fixedlocked-mode-default) system.

+We have a global version for all packages.
 When we do a release, the only packages that get updated are the packages that actually had changes (we do a `git diff` on that folder).

 If we only update `babel-plugin-transform-exponentiation-operator` to 6.x.x, currently we don't publish a new version for all packages since the other dependencies are using `^`.